It’s back to school for my kids this week, and I’m sharing some super simple sewing projects like this easy DIY drawstring backpack.

 Enter the easy DIY drawstring backpack.
 There’s two pockets for water bottles, suncreen, and shin guards.
 You can easily fit a full size ball and cleats on the inside and have a sweatshirt if the weather gets cool.

 You can make them up in just about any fabric along with some paracord and basic straight line sewing.
 And I made up a free pattern for you!
-Let me show you how to make your own!
+Let me show you how to make a drawstring backpack

 Supplies for DIY drawstring backpack

 - 3.5 yards paracord (you can find it in most craft stores) or other thin sturdy cord

 - loop turner (my favorite one is in this list of 11 helpful sewing tools along with the elastic threader)

 - sewing machine/thread/scissors

 - DIY drawstring backpack PDF pattern: The pattern is free for my email subscribers.
 If you’re not on my email list, you can sign up right here:

 The pattern for the Drawstring Backpack is in the Resource Library.
 You can print it out for free when you sign up for the newsletter below.

 Sign up for the newsletter and gain access to the Resource Library